 For the imaging goals of a project to be met, a suitable range of antenna baselines must be observed such that the requested angular resolution is achieved (longest baselines) and the largest angular structure in the source reliably imaged (short baselines).
-It will often be the case that the required range of baselines cannot be achieved with a single 12-m array configuration alone and that additional 12-m array configurations and perhaps the ACA 7-m and Total Power arrays are needed.
-Based on the user input, the OT will automatically calculate how many 12-m configurations are required and will give a suggestion (which should usually be followed) as to whether the ACA should be requested.
+It will often be the case that the required range of baselines cannot be achieved with a single array configuration and that additional ones, including the ACA Total Power Array, might be needed.
+Which arrays are required will be decided by the OT automatically based on the user input.

 To guide a user in entering parameters on the Control & Performance node, the OT displays various information regarding the configurations that are available in the advertised cycle.
-As it is not possible to show all the configurations, information is only displayed for the most compact and extended.
-This includes their maximum and minimum baseline lengths, as well as the angular resolution $(\lambda/L{\rm max})$ and Maximum Recoverable Angular Scale (MRAS - $0.6\,\lambda/L{\rm min}$).
+As it is not possible to show all the configurations, information is only displayed for the most compact and extended 12-m configurations and the ACA 7-m Array.
+This includes the angular resolution $(\lambda/L{\rm max})$ and Maximum Recoverable Angular Scale (MRAS - $0.6\,\lambda/L{\rm min}$) which have been calculated using simulations.
+The displayed values are declination-dependent and assume a robustness of 0.5 during imaging (the ALMA Pipeline default).
 Also shown is the beamsize of both the 12-m and 7-m antennas $(1.13\,\lambda/D)$ the size of which will determine whether multiple pointings are required to image the requested area.
 The Representative Frequency that was entered on the Spectral Setup page is used to calculate λ .

-The angular resolution can lie anywhere between that corresponding to the most extended configuration, and twice that of the most compact configuration.
-The first limit simply states that it is impossible to achieve a higher angular resolution than that provided by the largest configuration, whilst the latter reflects the possibility that an image may ultimately be smoothed.
+The requested angular resolution can lie anywhere between that achievable with the most extended and compact 12-m configurations, but the value corresponding to the ACA 7-m Array can also be entered - this triggers a "stand-alone ACA" mode i.e. no 12-m configurations will be scheduled.
 Any value can be entered for the Largest Angular Scale (LAS) and this should reflect the best estimate of the largest structure in the source that needs to be imaged.
-If the source is much smaller than the requested angular resolution, then entering a value of zero is acceptable, but otherwise the user should strive to enter a realistic, non-zero value.
+If the source is much smaller than the requested angular resolution, then entering a value of zero is acceptable, but otherwise the user should try and enter a realistic, non-zero value.